 1. Take Time to Yourself! 🕰

-Give yourself the time you need to sort through all your questions, thoughts and emotions.
+Give yourself the time you need to sort through all your questions, thoughts, and emotions.
 You don't have to make this immense decision on the spot.
-Instead, take your time and choose to do something that is calming and rejuvenating.
-In retrospect, many women recognize that doing so was a helpful step in arriving at a good decision.
+Instead, take your time and choose to do something calming and rejuvenating.
+In retrospect, many women recognize that doing so was a helpful step in making a good decision.

 Know how much time you still have for your decision: